Sanjit10/Python-SP-Helpers/README.md

-Helper funcitons
+Pythion Single process applications Helper functions
-Note: This is designed to function only for single process applicaitons, and was used for large monolithic programs
+Note: This is designed to function only for single-process applications and was used for large monolithic programs